MaZeuhhh/sae203_2022-2023/README.md

 git clone https://github.com/c0rwin-exe/sae203_2022-2023.git

-Then you will download a zip package which you can unzip and discover the commands.
+Unzip then and discover the commands.